Festeazy/TransmissionGraf/README.md

 TransmissionGraf is a script which provides transmission-daemon info to InfluxDB
-update TranmissionGraf Folder with your personalized settings for influx and transmission-daemon
+update TranmissionGraf/config.py with your personalized settings for influx and transmission-daemon

 you will need to obtain your own 'GeoLite2-City.mmdb' and place it in TranmsissionGraf Folder. https://dev.maxmind.com/geoip/geoip2/geolite2/
-Currently set to run from Home Dir.
-Can be configured differently
+Currently set to run from home dir but can be configured differently

 Requires remote command line connection to transmission-deamon (with username/password) and influxdb
 Run TransmissionGraf/TGsetup.sh to install requirements